prabusw/beancount-importer-zeodha/README.md

 The configuration file is named as config.py and this can be in the same folder as the main beancount file i,e here my.beancount.

-Note: There is another importer for Zerodha here at https://github.com/swapi/beancount-utils.
+Note1: There is another importer for Zerodha here at https://github.com/swapi/beancount-utils.
 It can import xml formatted Digital Contract Note available from Zerodha website.

+Note2:In Libreoffice, when changing the date format to YYYY-MM-DD, an apostrophe will appear before the date and the date may still appear as DD-MM-YYYY.
+To solve this, Choose the Date column.
+Click on Data->Text to Columns option.
+Now dates will appear without apostrophes and will appear properly in YYYY-MM-DD format.

 How to Extract data or import data from csv files